Migrating from OpenSearch Serverless to S3 Vectors for Bedrock Knowledge Bases

 Why S3 Vectors

 S3 Vectors launched as a purpose-built vector storage option within S3 itself.
 It supports up to 2 billion vectors per index with sub-second query latency.
 For my use case — a resume knowledge base with maybe a few hundred chunks — it’s a perfect fit.
-The tradeoff is latency (sub-second vs millisecond), which is completely acceptable for a chatbot that’s already waiting on an LLM to generate a response.
+The tradeoff is latency (sub-second vs millisecond) and advanced search capability, which is completely acceptable for a simple chatbot that’s already waiting on an LLM to generate a response.

 The cost difference is dramatic.
 OpenSearch Serverless has a minimum collection cost regardless of usage.
 S3 Vectors is pure pay-per-use with no minimum.